Reinforced Inverse Scattering: Acknowledgments

 \section{Acknowledgments}

 Y. K. was partially supported by NSF grant DMS-2111563.
-H. Y. was partially supported by the NSF Award DMS-1945029 and DMS-2206333, and the NVIDIA GPU grant.
+H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, the Office of Naval Research Award N00014-23-1-2007, and the DARPA D24AP00325-00.
 We thank the authors in the seminal work \citep{ct} for sharing their code.